sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 Then, follow [[#patch|the instructions above for importing a mercurial patch into a git branch]].

-When the imported patch looks good, push is to the Trac git server, and make sure you label it as a `/combinat/` branch.
+When the imported patch looks good, push it to the Trac git server, and make sure you label it as a `/combinat/` branch.
 For example:
 {{{
 $ git push --set-upstream origin combinat/kschur:u/aschilling/combinat/kschur
 Counting objects: 47, done.